 Security & data privacy

-Platform.sh updates the core software of the Dedicated Cluster (operating system, web server, PHP, MySQL, etc.) periodically, and after any significant security vulnerability is disclosed.
-These updates are deployed automatically with no additional work required by the user.
-We attempt to maintain parity with your development environment, but we do not guarantee absolute parity of point versions of your Dedicated environments with their corresponding development environments.
+Platform.sh updates the core software of the Dedicated Gen 2 cluster (operating system, web server, PHP, MySQL, etc.) periodically, and after any significant security vulnerability is disclosed.
+These updates are deployed automatically with no additional work required by you.
+We attempt to maintain parity with your development environment, but we don’t guarantee absolute parity of point versions of your Dedicated Gen 2 environments with their corresponding development environments.
 I.e, your development environment may have a PHP container running 5.6.30, but your production environment may lag behind at 5.6.22.
-We can upgrade point releases on request and will always upgrade the underlying software in the event of security release.
+We can upgrade point releases on request and always upgrade the underlying software in the event of security release.

-All Dedicated Clusters are single-tenant.
-The three VMs are exclusively used by a single customer and each Dedicated cluster is launched into its own isolated network (VPC on AWS, equivalent on other providers).
-The network is firewalled to incoming connections; only ports 22 (SSH), 80 (HTTP), 443 (HTTPS), 2221 (SFTP) are opened to incoming traffic.
-There are no exceptions for this rule, so any incoming web service requests, ETL jobs, or otherwise will need to transact over one of these protocols.
+All Dedicated Gen 2 clusters are single-tenant.
+The three virtual machines are exclusively used by a single customer and each Dedicated Gen 2 cluster is launched into its own isolated network (VPC on AWS, equivalent on other providers).
+The network is behind a firewall for incoming connections; only ports 22 (SSH), 80 (HTTP), 443 (HTTPS), 2221 (SFTP) are opened to incoming traffic.
+There are no exceptions for this rule, so any incoming web service requests, ETL jobs, or otherwise need to transact over one of these protocols.

-Outgoing TCP traffic is not firewalled.
+Outgoing TCP traffic isn’t behind a firewall.
 Outgoing UDP traffic is disallowed.

 The Development Environment deploys each branch as a series of containers hosted on a shared underlying VM.
-Many customers will generally share the same VM.
-However, all containers are allowed to connect only to other containers in their same environment, and even then only if an explicit “relationship” has been defined by the user via configuration file.
+Many customers generally share the same VM.
+All containers are allowed to connect only to other containers in their same environment, and even then only if an explicit “relationship” has been defined by the user via configuration file.

-Should Platform.sh become aware of a security incident — such as an active or past hacking attempt, virus or worm, or data breach — senior personnel including the CTO will be promptly notified.
+Should Platform.sh become aware of a security incident — such as an active or past hacking attempt, virus or worm, or data breach — senior personnel including the CTO are promptly notified.

-Our security incident procedures include isolating the affected systems, collecting forensic evidence for later analysis including a byte-for-byte copy of the affected system, and finally restoring normal operations.
-Once normal service is restored we perform a root cause analysis to determine exactly what happened.
+The security incident procedures include isolating the affected systems, collecting forensic evidence for later analysis including a byte-for-byte copy of the affected system, and finally restoring normal operations.
+Once normal service is restored a root cause analysis is performed to determine exactly what happened.
 A Reason for Outage report may be provided to the customer upon request that summarizes the incident, cause, and steps taken.

-Platform.sh will cooperate with relevant law enforcement, and inform law enforcement in the event of an attempted malicious intrusion.
+Platform.sh cooperates with relevant law enforcement, and inform law enforcement in the event of an attempted malicious intrusion.
 Depending on the type of incident the root cause analysis may be conducted by law enforcement rather than Platform.sh personnel.

-Platform.sh will endeavor to notify affected customers within 24 hours in case of a personal data breach and 72 hours in case of a project data breach.
+Platform.sh endeavors to notify affected customers within 24 hours in case of a personal data breach and 72 hours in case of a project data breach.